cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 - View collaborators, the members of their pentest team.
 That team includes:
   - _Pentest Team Member_, typically an organization employee.
   - _Pentest Lead_, the Cobalt pentester responsible for the pentest.
-  - _Pentester_, one or more additional Cobalt pentesters whose helping with the pentest.
+  - _Pentester_, one or more additional Cobalt pentesters who are helping with the pentest.
   Smaller pentests may only have a _Pentest Lead_.

 - An _Organization Owner_ may also be a [_Pentest Team Member_](#pentest-team-member).